navojr/ITSP_Maze-Runner/Documentation.md

     2. T shaped junction
     3. Plus shaped junction
     4. No junction only straight line
-   These are detected by comparing the centers and the end points of the horiontal and vertical rectangles
+   These are detected by comparing the centers and the end points of the horiontal and vertical rectangles.
 #### 3.2 Path Mapping
-The explored maze is stored as an array of structs containing the details about the co-ordinates and type of the nodes.
+The explored maze is then stored as an array of structs containing the details about the co-ordinates and type of the nodes(junctions).
 The indices of the neighbouring junctions with which a particular node is connected is also stored in the structure of the node.
 #### 3.3 Shortest Path Algorithm
-Here. we followed a breadth wise search for the shortest path between two points
+Here, we followed a breadth wise search method for determining the shortest path between two nodes.
 ### 4.Problems Faced
 #### 4.1 DC Motors
 Initially we had planned to use DC Motors, but then the calibration part became an arduous task and it lead to huge offset and angle errors.So we resorted to Stepper Motors because of its accurate(upto 1.8 degrees) and quantized motion.